polarbeargo/Secure-Private-AI-Facebook-Scholarship-KeyStone-project/README.md

 ![][image78]
 * Participate WordQuant Virtual boot camp ask a lot of question and received excellent replies, I'm happy and grateful for the interaction in WordQuant Virtual boot camp.
 * Continue watching Kaggle youtube.

+#### Sarah
+* Update the 60days repo.
+I had gotten way behind on that.
+I lost some of the posts I had in the channel because they are past the max messages limit so I had to try to reconstruct some of them.
+* Look at some of the notebooks from the fastai NLP course.